£260.00 – £296.00

 Proofreading Correspondence Course

 If you want to stick to proofreading, the Chapterhouse Proofreading Correspondence Course is ideal for you.
-It has two volumes of detailed notes, exercises and assessments.
+It has two volumes of detailed notes which are constantly revised and updated, together with lots of exercises and assessments.
 With full tutor support throughout, you can learn the skills of proofreading from scratch.
 Beginners and more experienced proofreaders will benefit alike from our thorough, step-by-step approach.

 - The art of proofreading – essential knowledge from specialists.
 How, and when, to make changes.